Matthew 5: Oaths

 The fourth antithesis (verses 33–37) about oaths says to avoid oaths entirely so as never to swear falsely.

 An eye for an eye

 The fifth antithesis on non-retaliation (verses 38–39a) also urges the followers of Jesus to not seek revenge through violence.
 The examples not only prohibit violence, but also require that brutality and force be met with goodness.

 Love for enemies

 The final antithesis (verses 43–48) expands the concept of "neighbor".
-Here Jesus urges that love include even enemies instead of restricting love only to those who either can benefit us or who already love us.
-This section concludes with the call to be perfect, "as your heavenly Father is perfect", i.e. be like God, who "causes his sun to rise on the evil and the good, and send rain on the righteous and the unrighteous" - on his friends and his enemies (verse 45).
-This is not an exhortation to a kind of abstract perfection or the concluding summary of the whole chapter but simply the ending of a call to specific action, "love your enemies."
-God models this.
-Be like God.
+Here Jesus urges that love should include even enemies instead of restricting love only to those who either can benefit or who already love someone.
+This section concludes with the call to be perfect, "as your heavenly Father is perfect", who "causes his sun to rise on the evil and the good, and sends rain on the righteous and the unrighteous".